 What is a Key Performance Indicator?

 Small and medium business owners are pressed for time—they wear multiple hats while keeping their customers, vendors and employees happy.
-In all of the management, financial strategy tends to get put on the backburner.
+In all of the management, financial strategy and financial metrics tend to get put on the backburner.

 The time necessary to critically analyze a company’s progress is simply not there.

 Analyzing vast amounts of information quickly and efficiently is critical to the overall health of any company.
 Key Performance Indicators (KPIs) are mechanisms that allow an individual the ability to decipher large amounts of data in a small compact form.